-Many people ask the question “can I run a dryer without a vent?”
+Many people ask the question “can I run a dryer without ventilation?”
+The reason why you cannot safely run your dryer without a vent is that dryers need proper ventilation.
 Most dryers often require an effective dryer vent system to keep the unit operating with high efficiency.
 Here are certain potential hazards involved with running dryers without vents.

 Potential Hazards of Running a Dryer Without a Vent

 A poorly drained dryer can become blocked with lint and result in potential fires in the home.
 The lint that blocks the dryer vents can catch fire when temperatures rise and result in significant home damage.